P1 Personal Utility (3% Approach)

 Your proposals should include sample imagery you collect describing your idea, and help us imagine how the project may take shape formatted as screens/slides in Figma or Google Slides.

-Step 2: Due Mon Mar 18
+Step 2: Due Tues Mar 18

 Your wireframe sketches should be simple enough not to distract us from their proposed interaction, but visually descriptive enough for us to imagine how it may take form in a final design.
+I would suggest you make these in Figma.

-Step 3: Due Mon Mar 25
+Step 3: Due Tues Mar 25

 Refine your wireframes into high-fidelity design using Figma.
 Your designs should have a visual identity, "interaction model", and "design system" at the their core.
 Create 2 visual directions and add simple interactions to them in Figma.

-Step 4: Final Crit Mon April 22
+Step 4: Final Crit Tues April 15 & 22

 Select one visual and interaction direction and refine your prototype using Figma/Protopie/etc. developing one full interaction across a minimum of 3 screens.